Nagaprasadvr/solana-pinocchio-starter/README.md

 ### 5. Client Generation

-Shank support has been added to generate the client code for the program in multiple languages using Codama.
+Shank support has been added to generate the client code for the program in ts/rust languages using Codama.

 Run this from the root of the repo and change permissions for the bash script if needed (chmod +x gen-client.sh)